minyez/mykit/roadmap.md

   - [x] Read, print and write
 - `potcar`
 - `kpoints`
-  - [ ] Decide the way to parse tags.
+  - [x] Decide the way to parse tags: use `kmesh_control` as attribute, value check at initialization
 - `potcar_search` for easily searching POTCAR
 - `wavecar`
 - `outcar`